-There are 37 abstractions in the catchment.
-All but 3 of them are groundwater abstractions and none of them are 'at risk'.
-As these abstractions don't represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of water quality in this shellfish area.
+There are 9 abstractions in the catchment, 4 of which are 'at risk' due to the high ratio of abstraction to river flow/lake inflow.
+As these abstractions represent a large proportion of their corresponding resources, they may be decreasing available dilution capacity.
+However, it is unlikely that this is affecting shellfish water quality in this shellfish area.